MESH-Research/invenio-subjects-fast/README.md

 **The vocabulary terms will not be available for some time** even after the fixtures have been created and you receive the "Created required fixtures!" message.
 This is because the indexing of each vocabulary term is delegated to a RabbitMQ task to be performed in due course by a celery worker.
 It may take an hour or more for celery to complete all of these queued tasks.
 Once the queue has completed, though, the FAST terms will appear as suggestions in the subject field of the deposit form.

+## Vocabulary file format

+The official InvenioRDM documentation recommends yaml files for custom vocabularies.
+This file format is quite slow, though, for InvenioRDM to ingest.
+So this module instead provides jsonl formatted files.

 ## Updating the vocabulary

-The invenio-subjects-fast package includes a preconfigured set of Invenio vocabulary files in yaml format.
+The invenio-subjects-fast package includes a preconfigured set of Invenio vocabulary files in jsonl format.
 You can, however, download and compile updated FAST source files for yourself.
 First, from your Invenio instance directory, run

     pipenv run invenio-subjects-fast download

 This will download the nine separate vocabulary facets from the FAST project's download page as marcxml files (https://www.oclc.org/research/areas/data-science/fast/download.html).

-To convert these to Invenio's subject yaml format, run
+To convert these to Invenio's subject jsonl format, run

     pipenv run invenio-subjects-fast convert